n-abraha/n-abraha/README.md

 - 👋 Hi, I’m Nebay
-- 👀 I’m interested in QA and building application.
+- 👀 I’m interested in code quality and building application.
 - 🌱 I’m currently learning aws
 - 💞️ I’m a volunteer at CodeYourFuture, support members of the local community as they learn web development.
 - 📫 Can be reached on twitter @NabTedd